-IAS 27, Consolidated and Separate Financial Statements (revised January 2008; effective for annual periods beginning on or after 1 July 2009; the revised standard has not yet been adopted by the EU).
+IAS 27, Consolidated and Separate Financial Statements (revised January 2008; effective for annual periods beginning on or after 1 July 2009).
 The revised IAS 27 will require an entity to attribute total comprehensive income to the owners of the parent and to the non-controlling interests (previously "minority interests") even if this results in the non-controlling interests having a deficit balance (the current standard requires the excess losses to be allocated to the owners of the parent in most cases).
 The revised standard specifies that changes in a parent's ownership interest in a subsidiary that do not result in the loss of control must be accounted for as equity transactions.
 It also specifies how an entity should measure any gain or loss arising on the loss of control of a subsidiary.
 At the date when control is lost, any investment retained in the former subsidiary will have to be measured at its fair value.
 The Group does not expect the amended standard to have a material effect on its financial statements.